LHNCBC/expression-editor/README.md

-# The LHC FHIRPath Editor
+# The LHC Rule Editor

 An easier way to create FHIRPath given a FHIR Questionnaire.